macOS Tahoe Black Screen? Try These 8 Fixes

 Step 2Start up from macOS Recovery.

-2. Press and hold one of the following key combinations immediately after releasing the Power button:
+2. Immediately hold one of the following key combinations:

-1. Keep holding the keys until the Apple logo or spinning globe appears.
+3. Release keys when the Apple logo or spinning globe appears.

 Step 3Reinstall macOS from macOS Recovery.